-Polar Bear Week takes place from November 4-10 this year, at the same time that the polar bears are gathering on the shores of Hudson Bay waiting for the ice to form.
-It’s a week in which people from all over the world make extra efforts to reduce their impact on the environment, while also creating awareness about global warming, especially with regards to polar bears.
+Polar Bear Week takes place from November 3-9 this year, and the polar bears are already congregating on the shores of Hudson Bay anxiously waiting for the ice to form.
+People from all over the world will make extra efforts to reduce their impact on the environment during this special week, while also creating awareness about climate change, especially with regards to polar bears.

 Many people are already reducing energy consumption in their homes, schools and workplaces, turning thermostats down, driving less, using more energy-efficient devices, and simply being kinder to the environment through reducing, reusing and recycling, which is something we’ve been practicing at our Arctic ecolodges for over 30 years.
 The awareness created through Polar Bear Week attracts more supporters and creates new conservationists every year.